 Work up a sweat

 For similar reasons that Monday is a great day to start a new diet, it’s also the perfect opportunity to hit your fitness goals.
-One Jawbone report found Monday is the most popular day of the week for gym members (back in the pre-pandemic days when all the gyms were open, that is).
-Even if your fave fitness centre is currently off-limits, you can still elevate your heart rate with a run or even a brisk walk.
+One Jawbone report found Monday is the most popular day of the week for gym members.
+Even if you don’t have a membership, you can still elevate your heart rate with a run or even a brisk walk.